Treforest: Treforest Estate

 During the Second World War, the factories on the estate played a major role in the war effort and national economy; many buildings were requisitioned by the government, and their occupants re-housed in makeshift buildings away from the estate.
 Extensions and new factories were built by government departments.

 Many of the companies on the Estate were established by businesspeople who had arrived as refugees from German-occupied Europe.
 They had often been able to bring money and equipment with them.

 By 1944, almost 16,000 people were being employed on the estate.
 In 1960, the estate came under the control of the 'Welsh Industrial Estates Corporation', and later, the Welsh Development Agency.

 Companies which have operated factories on the Estate include: BOAC, Aero Zip, Metal Alloys Ltd, Afon Tinplate Ltd, Finetex Ltd, Ford, South Wales Switchgear, Standard Telephones and Cables, Fram Filters and KLG Spark Plugs.

+In December 2023 a fire broke out on the estate.
+At around 19:00 on 13 December there was an explosion followed by a fire at Rizla House, a building housing multiple businesses, killing one person.

 Notable people from Treforest

 Sir Tom Jones

 Treforest is the birthplace of singer Sir Tom Jones, who was born on 7 June 1940 at 57, Kingsland Terrace.
 Jones had a telephone box from Pontypridd at his Los Angeles home, imported as a souvenir of his home town.